Exchange Server 2007 uses queues as temporary repositories for messages until they're processed. There are five

 The submission queue is probably the most important messaging queue in Exchange Server 2007.
-This queue is persistent, even when empty, and is considered the backbone of Exchange 2007's
+This queue is persistent, even when empty, and is considered the backbone of Exchange 2007's transport architecture.

 The submission queue is related to the submission task, which refers to the process of adding a message to the transport pipeline.
 Any message that passes through the Exchange Server 2007 transport enters the pipeline through the submission process.
 There are four ways in which submission can occur.

 - SMTP submission -- This process involves an outside entity that sends an SMTP message to the organization.
 The message enters the organization through an Edge Transport server, which scrutinizes the message to make sure that it's not spam.
 The Edge Transport server then routes the message through a receive connector to a Hub Transport server, where it is submitted into the submission queue.